Skip to Content

 Ingredients

-As I said, this is a simple recipe that requires only 30 minutes to make, the ingredients are simple as well: lemongrass and tofu.
+As I said, this is a simple recipe that requires only 30 minutes to make, and the ingredients are also simple: lemongrass and tofu.

 Tofu

-Made from soybean and originated from China, nowadays it is not only a popular ingredient in Asia but also around the world.
-To make lemongrass fried tofu, I bought a box of tofu from nearby supermarket, around 375g (more than 13 oz).
-Indeed, I prefer to make homemade tofu because I can adjust the firmness of it, but it really takes time to make.
-I’ll introduce how to make homemade tofu later then; this time, I had to select store-bought tofu.
-You can use frozen tofu as well, but the texture will be affected a bit.
+Made from soybeans and originating from China, nowadays tofu is not only a popular ingredient in Asia but also around the world.
+To make lemongrass fried tofu, I bought a box of tofu from a nearby supermarket, around 375g (more than 13 oz).
+Indeed, I prefer to homemade tofu because I can adjust its firmness, but it takes around 1 hour to make.
+I’ll introduce how to make homemade tofu later; this time, I had to select store-bought tofu.
+You can also use frozen tofu, but the texture will be affected a bit.

 This amount of tofu is enough for 2 people.
-If you would like to prepare the dish for a bigger family, just increase to 2-3 pieces of it.
+If you would like to prepare the dish for a larger family, just increase it to 2-3 pieces.

 Lemongrass

-For ones who haven’t known lemongrass, it is a type of aromatic herb commonly used in cooking in Southeast Asian dishes.
+For those who haven’t encountered lemongrass, it is a type of aromatic herb commonly used in Southeast Asian cooking.
 It has a pleasant, citrus-like fragrance and a mild, lemony flavor.
 Lemongrass has long, slender green stalks, and it is primarily used for its stalks and leaves.
-I also really like lemongrass essential oil; it makes me feel relaxed like in a spa.
+I also really enjoy lemongrass essential oil; it makes me feel relaxed, as if I were in a spa.

-In cooking, lemongrass is often finely chopped or pounded to release its flavor, and it can be added to noodles and soup (such as beef vermicelli or bun bo), curries, stir-fries, marinades beefs, and teas.
-My family grew lemongrass in the garden so it’s always ready for many daily and special dishes.
+In cooking, lemongrass is often finely chopped or pounded to release its flavor, and it can be added to noodles and soups (such as beef vermicelli or bun bo), curries, stir-fries, beef marinades, and teas.
+My family grows lemongrass in the garden, so it’s always ready for many daily and special dishes.

 When choosing lemongrass, opt for fresh and bright ones.
-If you see a dark and fry pack of lemongrass, it’s quite old already.
-You will have to remove 1-2 outer layers of it before chopping.
+If you see a dark and dry pack of lemongrass, it’s likely quite old already.
+You will have to remove 1-2 outer layers before chopping.

-When you have these 2 ingredients ready, let’s start to make lemongrass fried tofu.
+When you have these 2 ingredients ready, let’s start making lemongrass fried tofu.

 How to make lemongrass fried tofu